kenjura/system8/docs/character/classes/priest.md

 # Domain

 Every god and faith has its particulars.
 A spell list covering every spell a priest could ever need would duplicate every other class' list.
-Instead, the spell list below consists only of the spells available to all Theurgists, and only to them.
+Instead, the spell list below consists only of the spells available to all Priests, and only to them.

 For the rest, there are Domains.
 Effectively, a Domain is any spell school from any other class, for which your god or faith is uniquely suited.
 For example, if you worship the God of Fire, you can take the Fire school from Elementalism as your Domain.
 A worshipper of a faith that exalts the creation of undead can take the Undeath school from Thauamturgy as their Domain.